 What is the Current Status?

 Crafton Tull is the design engineer for the Mission Blvd. corridor.
-The plans are currently at 60% completion and ARDOT has performed initial review of the plans.
+The plans are complete and the Arkansas Department of Transportation is performing final review for permitting of the plans.
 Special efforts have been made to coordinate with the property owners along the corridor to ensure the new trail and street upgrades are compatible with their properties.

 When Will it be Completed?